-This Web site is being created by the Advance Team of the International Criminal Court.
+The International Criminal Court (ICC) investigates and, where warranted, tries individuals charged with the gravest crimes of concern to the international community: genocide, war crimes, crimes against humanity and the crime of aggression.
 The court was established by the Rome Statute of the International Court, which was entered into force on July 1, 2002.
-For additional information about this court and the statute that created it, you can visit the United Nations' Rome Statute of the International Criminal Court Web page.
+For additional information about this court and the statute that created it, see the United Nations’ Rome Statute of the International Criminal Court.

-United Nations Human Rights Web sites - see the many links included on our Human Rights page.
+United Nations Human Rights Websites – see our Human Rights page.

 UN Documents and Research Sources

-A guide prepared by the United Nations Dag Hammarskjold Library that "provides an overview of the various types of documents and publications issued by the Organization (e.g, reports, resolutions, meeting records, sales publications, press releases) and gives guidance on how to work with them.
+A guide prepared by the United Nations Dag Hammarskjold Library that “provides an overview of UN documents, publications, databases and websites” issued by the Organization (e.g, reports, resolutions, meeting records, sales publications, press releases) and gives guidance on how to work with them.
 This is an excellent introduction to UN research.